yellowtree/geoip-detect/README.md

 = 3.0 =

 If you use Maxmind "Automatic download" then you need to upgrade to this plugin version in order to continue to receive database update.
-The Database licence changed and you will need to register at their website and agree to the EULA.
+The Database license changed and you will need to register at their website and agree to the EULA.

 = 2.13.0 =